Tata Communications Limited (NSE: TATACOMM) Q4 2026 Earnings Call dated Apr. 22, 2026

 Sanjay Jain

 Absolutely.
 Absolutely.
-I think you know what I’m very encouraged to see is that if you look at Q4, our absolute EBITDA has grown in double digits.
+I think what I’m very encouraged to see is that if you look at Q4, our absolute EBITDA has grown in double digits.
 Our digital products have grown at 16.7%.
 We are seeing the operating leverage kicking in.
 We have also used this year, the last year to come out of low margin and onerous contracts.
 You saw that our EBITDA to debt ratio came down below 2.
-And more importantly, across our portfolio we have some new products which are high on profitability.
-Like the multi cloud Connect, the employee interaction, they’re all gaining momentum.
+And more importantly, across our portfolio, we have some new products, which are high on profitability like the multi-cloud connect, the employee interaction.
+They’re all gaining momentum.

-So I think our immediate focus is to get to the right portfolio mix, continue to improve the digital product portfolio profitability, accelerate the high margin products we have which is multi cloud connect and employee interaction.
-I am sure that will help us to invest, continue to invest on future growth as well.
+So I think our immediate focus is to get to the right portfolio mix, continue to improve the digital product portfolio profitability, accelerate the high-margin products we have, which is multi-cloud connect and employee interaction.
+I’m sure that will help us to invest — continue to invest on future growth as well.

 Operator